Department of Political Science,

 Political Geography and Electoral Bias in Legislatures. (with Jonathan Rodden)

-Quarterly Journal of Political Science, Vol. 8, No. 3 (Forthcoming).
+Quarterly Journal of Political Science, Vol. 8, No. 3.

 Reactions: The Wall Street Journal, The Washington Post, The Orlando Sentinel, The Florida Times-Union, The Sarasota Herald-Tribune, The St. Augustine Record, The Daytona Beach News-Journal, The Suwanee Democrat, Florida Trend, The Gulf Coast Business Review, The Palm Beach Post, The New York Times.

 Abstract: While conventional wisdom holds that partisan bias in US legislative elections results from intentional partisan and racial gerrymandering, we demonstrate that substantial bias can also emerge from patterns of human geography.
 We show that in many states, Democrats are inefficiently concentrated in large cities and smaller industrial agglomerations such that they can expect to win fewer than 50 percent of the seats when they win 50 percent of the votes.
 To measure this "unintentional gerrymandering," we use automated districting simulations based on precinct-level 2000 presidential election results in several states.
 Our results illustrate a strong relationship between the geographic concentration of Democratic voters and electoral bias favoring Republicans.

-An Application to the Senate Confirmation of Presidential Nominees. (with Adam Bonica and Tim Johnson)
+and the Ideological Composition of Appointments to the Public Bureaucracy. (with Adam Bonica and Tim Johnson)

 Revise and Resubmit, Quarterly Journal of Political Science.